Isobel Broz Counselling

 I am really passionate in working with people from all walks of life, without distinction, offering everyone a trusting, confidential, non-judgemental and calm space in which to share what is going on for you, knowing I am there to really listen and validate what you are saying.
 Working together in a professional relationship can help you seek different perspectives for choosing a new path through your life.
 Exploring, processing and resolving your current and past experiences, can help you achieve freedom from repetitive patterns within your life which maybe preventing you from reaching your full potential.

-For the longer term, Counselling can help you feel better about yourself and help enhance your quality of life and your relationships with yourself and with others.
-I am an experienced Counsellor able to help people with enduring difficulties, below are just some of the areas I am able to help with.
+For the longer term, Counselling can help you feel better about yourself and help enhance your quality of life, improving relationships with yourself and others.
+I am an experienced Counsellor able to help people with enduring difficulties, below are just some of the areas I am successfully able to help with.

 I am also an Approved Adoption Counsellor and undertake work privately as well as for Barnardos Children's Charity.

 I am highly trained and experienced in understanding and working with the complexities of adoption whilst helping support adoptees, birth parents and adopters.
-Adult adoptees can experience a lifetime of difficult and conflicting emotions such as loss, fear of rejection which can lead to finding it hard to trust themselves as well as others.
-This can result in feelings of inadequacy and insecurity within their relationship with themselves and with others.
-Other likely difficulties can be issues around intimacy, guilt, shame, control and identity, depression and thoughts that they are not worthy as they try and make sense of who they really are.
+Adult adoptees can experience a lifetime of difficult and conflicting emotions such as loss, fear of rejection which can lead to difficulties in trusting themselves and others resulting in feelings of inadequacy and insecurity.
+Other likely difficulties can be issues around intimacy, guilt, shame, control and identity, depression and thoughts about not being worthy whilst trying to make sense of who they really are.

 In 2010 the Law changed to give adoptees access to therapeutic support from trained specialists in adoption as the impact of adoption can affect every area of their lives.
 This Law was introduced particularly with the tracing process in mind as without specialist knowledge and experience, an adult adoptee embarking on the journey of locating birth parents can face untold emotional distress.

 As an Independent Adoption Panel Member I fully understand the process of adoption and how intrusive this can be.
 Whilst Adopter/s embark on adoption having hope and dreams for how life maybe when a child is placed this can sometimes fall short of reality in parenting a child who may well have been traumatised and be suffering with insecure attachment difficulties.
 This can leave parent/s feeling depleted, unsupported and less resourceful.
 In order to understand and connect with your adopted child it will be beneficial for parents to understand their life today, what lies beneath their child's behaviours and thus supporting parents with practical changes .